Women of Reform Judaism - Temple Israel Sisterhood

 The Mother Bear Project is dedicated to providing comfort and hope to children affected by HIV/AIDS in emerging nations, by giving them a gift of love in the form of a knitted or crocheted bear.

-A group of Temple Israel Sisterhood members, under the direction of Jenny Baer, began knitting bears for the Mother Bear Project in 2005 and as of June 4, 2018 have sent 2,704 bears to children like the ones pictured below.
+A group of Temple Israel Sisterhood members, under the direction of Jenny Baer, began knitting bears for the Mother Bear Project in 2005 and as of January 2, 2019 have sent 2,809 bears to children like the ones pictured to the right.
 Mother Bear knitters come from all over the United States and around the world to participate in this project.

 From one simple pattern, truly unique bears are created, reflecting the individuality of the knitter who created it.
 Each bear wears a tag with the knitter's name and the bears are treasured possessions of these young children.